“Should I get a salt water pool or a chlorine pool?”

 And there you have it: the cold, hard facts on salt water and chlorine pools.

 If you still have questions about which pool is right for you, call us at our SC location at (864) 676-9400 or our NC location at (828) 687-8080.
 You can also reach us online to find out more about our pools and spas.
-With more than 25 years of experience, Hot Springs Pools & Spas is your local expert.
+With more than 25 years of experience, Hot Springs Pools & Spas is your local pool water expert.